kevlar-dev/kevlar/docs/install.rst

 Dependencies
 ------------

-The kevlar package **requires Python 3** has several dependencies that are not in the standard Python libraries.
+The kevlar package **requires Python 3** and has several dependencies that are not in the standard Python libraries.

 - the `networkx package <https://networkx.github.io/>`_
 - the `pysam module <http://pysam.readthedocs.io/>`_